Incode Face Authentication Foundations

 One-to-One (1:1) Facial Authentication

-1:1 facial authentication is when a person tries to identify themself by providing a selfie and a second authentication factor (customerId).
-The biometric template from the selfie is compared against the biometric template from the existing identity associated with the customerId.
-The result of the comparison is returned as a boolean value.
-This is called a face match.
+One-to-one or 1:1 facial authentication identifies a person by providing a selfie and a second authentication factor or Authentication Hint.
+The biometric template from the selfie is compared against the biometric template from the existing identity associated with the selected Authentication Hint.

 Learn how to integrate Incode face authentication in your project.